ISONIC0788/Window_app_in_python/README.md

 # Desktop Calculator App
--download python setup
+## download python setup

--
+> install your python  in your pc desktop or laptop
-> install your python  in your pc desktop or laptop -download pycharm editor
+## download pycharm editor
--
+> install your vscode or pycharm  in your pc desktop or laptop